Fundamentals-of-Machine-Learning-S21/final-project-number/README.md

 The output of these three functions is a new dataset called 'data_preprocessed.npy', which will appear in your directory once the preprocessing has successfully completed.

 #### 4.3.
 CNN Workflow <a name="subsection43"></a>
-Following the preprocessing, the training data undergoes a random data augmentation and is fed through a 7 layer convolutional neural network.
+Following the preprocessing, the training data undergoes a random data augmentation and is fed through a 7 layer convolutional neural network (CNN).
 The data augmentation
 (which is done through Keras' [ImageDataProcessing](https://keras.io/api/preprocessing/image/)) randomly adjusts each image in the dataset in rotation, zoom, and vertical/horizontal shift
 (as shown below).
 These shifts are adjustable, and can be manipulated at minimal risk to the algorithm's functionality (though any changes may impact the accuracy of the model).
 Data augmentation: